Top Trump lawyer quits as Mueller probe presses White House

 - Trump attacks on Mueller -

 Dowd's departure came after Trump ramped up his counterattack on the investigation with direct criticisms of Mueller.

 On Friday, in a statement to a reporter that he said was in Trump's name, Dowd called for Mueller "bring an end to alleged Russia collusion investigation."

 He charged that the investigation "manufactured" and based on "fraudulent and corrupt" evidence.

 Hours later, Dowd reversed himself, saying he was speaking in his personal capacity and not for the president.

-"The Mueller probe should never have been started in that there was no collusion and there was no crime," Trump wrote.
+But then Trump himself took direct aim via Twitter.
+"The Mueller probe should never have been started in that there was no collusion and there was no crime," he wrote.

-He accused Mueller's team of being staffed by "hardened Democrats" and as having "massive conflicts of interest."
+He accused Mueller's team of being staffed by "hardened Democrats."

-In response, several top legislators warned Trump against firing Mueller, with Senator Lindsey Graham warning that "that would be the beginning of the end of his presidency."
+Senator Lindsey Graham said on Sunday that "that would be the beginning of the end of his presidency."

 © 2018 AFP